Cubs vs. Mets Player Props Betting Odds

 Lindor Stats

-- Lindor has recorded a base hit in five games in a row.
-During his last five outings he is hitting .500 with two doubles, a home run, two walks and four RBI.
+- Lindor brings a six-game streak with at least one hit into this matchup.
+During his last 10 games he is hitting .432 with three doubles, three home runs, five walks and seven RBI.

 Lindor Recent Games